m9ra/FullCNC/README.md

 ## Screenshots
 In this section some of the interesting GUI features are presented.

 A workspace overview.
-4D wing aerofoils + wing tip can be seen here.
+4D wing aerofoils + a wing tip can be seen here.
 ![Screenshot](/ControllerCNC/Screenshots/cnc_wing_workspace.png?raw=true "A workspace overview.
 4D wing aerofoils + wing tip can be seen here.")

 4D shapes can be designed directly through the GUI and viewed in 3D with free rotation and zooming.